-China accessing Clubhouse users' data, Spotify listening to their listeners, Facebook retracts ban in Australia, More US states advocating for data privacy, and more!
+China accessing Clubhouse users' data, Spotify listening to their listeners, Facebook retracts news ban in Australia, more US states introduce data privacy laws, and more!

 Tip: get the latest episodes sent right to your phone via our podcast.